-1. Take inventory of your assets.
+1. Take Inventory of Your Assets

-2. Build an emergency fund.
+2. Build an Emergency Fund

-Before you take any major financial step, you want to be sure you’re protected should things not go according to plan.
-Hopefully you aren’t learning about emergency funds for the first time when you’re within years of retirement.
+Before you take any major financial step, you’ll want to be sure you’re protected should things not go according to plan.
+Hopefully, you aren’t learning about emergency funds for the first time when you’re within years of retirement.
 But if you have somehow gotten this far without a financial security blanket, now’s the time to create one.
-It will cover you in the event of personal catastrophe, and it can also make up for delays in the start date of your pension or Social Security.
+It will cover you in the event of a personal catastrophe, and it can also make up for delays in the start date of your pension or Social Security.

 Some experts recommend that you sock away three months of living expenses, while others suggest you save enough for at least a year.
 Six months’ worth of funds should be enough to cover you in case of emergency.
 Base the amount of this six-month fund on your expenses, not your income.
 No matter your current state of employment, this fund is about how much you’re spending.
-Remember to include expenses currently covered by your employer (like healthcare) because your emergency fund will need to transition into retirement with you.
+Remember to include expenses currently covered by your employer, like healthcare, because your emergency fund will need to transition into retirement with you.

-3. Eliminate all debt.
+3. Eliminate All Debt

 In an ideal world, we’d all enter retirement without any debt.
 Since your income is likely to decrease, any fixed payments will start to take up a larger share of your expenses.
 If you’re nearing retirement, it’s time to take a look at the debt column of your inventory.
 Add interest rates and terms in a new column beside your outstanding debts.

 So, how should you tackle your debts?
 There are generally two thoughts on where to start: either by paying down debts with the smallest balance or debts with the highest interest rates.
-If you can stomach it, we suggest starting with highest-interest-rate debts.
+If you can stomach it, we suggest starting with the highest-interest-rate debts.
 This is usually credit card debt, followed by personal loans and car loans.
 And we don’t just mean hitting the monthly minimum.
-To really make a dent, you’ll have to put as much money as you can to paying down your priority debt without sacrificing making the minimum payments on other debts.
-Mortgages are a good debt to save for last as these tend to have low interest rates.
+To really make a dent, you’ll have to put as much money as you can into paying down your priority debt without sacrificing making the minimum payments on other debts.
+Mortgages are a good debt to save for last as these tend to have low-interest rates.

 No matter what repayment strategy you choose, the most important thing is sticking with it.
 Map it on a calendar, track your progress and ask a friend or family member to keep you accountable.
 Any time you successfully pay off a debt, give yourself a small reward to stay motivated.

 Before you can retire, you have to decide how you want to retire.
-Consider where you want to live, whether you’ll have a job (this may sound crazy, but some people like to work in retirement) and what your expenses will be.
+Consider where you want to live, whether you’ll have a job (this may sound crazy, but some people like to work in retirement), and what your expenses will be.
 Try to be realistic in terms of retirement length, too.
 This can be difficult to predict, but you can always refine your estimate down the line.

 In addition to factoring these expenses into your budget, you’ll also want to consider where you’ll be getting health insurance coverage.
 If you retire at or after the age of 65, you can largely rely on Medicare for your retirement needs.
 You can get an overview of Medicare’s coverage and costs at the official www.medicare.gov site.
 Pay special attention to anything you need that isn’t covered.
 Some people like to have a supplemental insurance plan.

 Things get trickier – and more expensive – if you plan to retire early.
 If you don’t receive health insurance from your former employer or through your spouse’s employer and don’t yet qualify for Medicare, you’ll have to get health insurance on your own.
 Whatever your situation, just make sure your insurance doesn’t lapse when you need it most.
-Know the terms and conditions of your coverage as well as how much you can expect to pay in premiums, deductibles, co-pays and out-of-pocket costs.
+Know the terms and conditions of your coverage as well as how much you can expect to pay in premiums, deductibles, co-pays, and out-of-pocket costs.

 In addition to creating a will, you’ll need to assign a power of attorney and healthcare proxy to make decisions on your behalf should you become incapacitated.
 You’ll also need to establish guardians for living dependents and appoint beneficiaries on life insurance plans, retirement accounts and shared assets.
 Consider taxes here too, as you don’t want your estate bequeathed to the IRS.
 You can also craft a letter with any information that hasn’t been accounted for, like desired funeral arrangements or dissemination of sentimentally valuable family heirlooms.